novasamatech/parity-signer/docs/src/tutorials/Kusama-tutorial.md

 ## 3. Add Parity Signer's account to Polkadot-js apps

-To be able to follow this tutorial and interact with the Blockchain from a freshly created account on Parity Signer, you will need to get some  on this account first.
+To be able to follow this tutorial and interact with the Blockchain from a freshly created account on Parity Signer, you will need to get some KSMs on this account first.
 Polkadot-js apps allows you to manage your Signer account seamlessly.

 - Visit [Polkadot-js apps](https://polkadot.js.org/apps/) website.
 - Go to `Accounts` from the left sidebar.